SteadyCadence/api-docs/content/02-users.md

 PATCH /api/v1/users/{username}/
 ```

-Use the above method to update some of the fields associated with a specific username.
+Use the above method and endpoint to update some of the fields associated with a specific username.

 **Request Payload**

-All fields are optional, if a field is not present in the request payload, that field not be updated.
+All fields are optional, if a field is not present in the request payload, that field will not be updated.

 Property | Type | Required? | Description
 ---|---|:---:|---